• Home

 Many non-medical interventions for ADHD and ASD are often provided by charities.
 We will provide you with information about these organisations, which you can access once you have received your diagnosis.

 You may be able to access medication privately after you receive an ADHD diagnosis.
 Sometimes, NHS GPs may agree to continue prescribing medication regularly through a shared-care agreement with your private doctor.
 It's important to discuss this with your GP to determine if this is an option for you.
+Please see next FAQ for further information.

-This medical assessment may include:
+This physical assessment may include:

 • Review of your medical history